Best BBQ in San Francisco

 BBQ Style: General southern style

-4505 Burgers & BBQ rose to SF notoriety before the even opened.
-Having the only smoker in San Francisco will do that!
-Unfortunately, the opening Magnolia Brewing run BBQ joint, Smokestack, introduced *two smokers* in one location.
-Knocking the prestige of having the only BBQ smoker in town away from 4505.
-Nevertheless, 4505 Burgers & BBQ still is known throughout SF as a solid spot for freshly smoked BBQ.
-Most San Francisco bus tours don’t stop in this neighborhood, so you’ll need to visit on your own — or we think more San Francisco private tours should stop here for a nice lunch.
+4505 Burgers & BBQ San Francisco is known for having some of the best BBQ in the Bay Area.
+4505 Burgers & BBQ still is known throughout SF as a solid spot for freshly smoked southern BBQ.
+Most San Francisco bus tours don’t stop in this neighborhood, so you’ll need to visit on your own, or book a San Francisco private tour and enjoy some of the best BBQ in San Franciso for lunch.

 BBQ Style: Texas style